-UW-RF sponsors a number of study abroad programs.
+UWRF sponsors a number of study abroad programs.
 It also participates in networks of established programs around the world.
 In addition, students can tailor individual programs in foreign countries according to their own academic, professional and personal needs.
 Special course/program fees may be associated with international study programs.

-Information on all international programs and guidance on study abroad are available through the Office of International Programs, 104 North Hall.
+Information on all international programs and guidance on study abroad are available through the Global Connections office, 102 Hagestad Hall.